MuhammadHasoun/URL-Shortener/README.md

 # URL Shortener

 This is a simple URL shortener application that allows users to input long URLs, which are then shortened using MD5 encryption.
 The original URL and its corresponding shortened URL are saved in a database for easy access.
+# Important
+Make sure to adjust the PHP port to match the version of your PHP.

 ## Features
 - **URL Input**: Users can enter a long URL to shorten it.